 I’m hear today to help you on your aquarium journey.
 I’ll go through my criteria than walk you through the best 125 gallon aquariums available online.
 Online purchasing is a pressure free experience compared to going to the local fish store.
 By the end of this I hope you have a better understanding at what you want and where to go get it.
 Let’s dive in!

-Our Criteria (How These Aquariums Made The Cut)
+Our Criteria (How They Made The Cut)

 Before I go through a list, I like to explain my criteria for selection first.
 Here is what I focused on when I made this list: